KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 - **Efficiency Bound.**
   Centropy efficiency \( \eta \) cannot exceed the invariant budget defined by this theorem.

-**Summary**

-The CIT Grand Theorem provides a **single formula** tying together entropy, centropy, seal permeability, and recursion.
-It is the cornerstone of Phase 2, showing that coherence is not a vague quality but a conserved quantity in sealed systems.

 ---

 ## Phase 3 — Advanced Geometry & Category Theory